YounesOMK/django-attribution/concepts.md

-django-attribution tracks which marketing campaigns drive events.
+django-attribution tracks which marketing campaigns drive conversions.
 When someone visits your site from a campaign link, you capture where they came from.
-Later, when they perform an event, you can see which campaign deserves credit.
+Later, when they perform a conversion, you can see which campaign deserves credit.

 ## Core Concepts